-A nonconforming lot containing a legally existing structure or use may be used as if it were a conforming lot provided that any change or expansion of the use or structure shall comply with all dimensional standards contained in Chapter 1, subsection 1.6.4, and Chapter 4 and shall not increase any nonconformity with respect to lot area, lot width, or impervious surface ratio.
+A nonconforming lot containing a legally existing structure or use may be used as if it were a conforming lot provided that any change or expansion of the use or structure shall comply with all applicable dimensional and density standards contained in Subsections 1.6.4, 4.2.3 and 4.2.4 and shall not increase any nonconformity with respect to lot area, lot width, or impervious surface ratio.

-D. Development and Use of Single Developed Lot with 2 or more Principal Uses or Structures - Lot currently either conforming or nonconforming
+D. Development and Use of a Single Developed Lot with Two (2) or more Principal Uses or Structures - Lot Currently Conforming or Nonconforming

-(1) Outside or Inside SPO
+(1) Outside or Within SPO

-If two or more principal uses or structures existed on a single lot of record on the effective date of this Ordinance, each may be sold on a separate lot provided that the lot area complies with the minimum requirements of the State of Maine Subsurface Wastewater Disposal Rules (in those areas not served by public sewer) and the State Minimum Lot Size Law (12M.R.S.A. sections 4807-A through 4807-D).
-When such lots are divided, each lot thus created must be as conforming as practicable to the dimensional requirements in subsection 4.1 (Dimensional and Density Standards).
+If two (2) or more principal uses or structures existed on a single lot of record on the effective date of this Ordinance, each may be sold on a separate lot provided that the lot area complies with the minimum requirements of the State of Maine Subsurface Wastewater Disposal Rules (in those areas not served by public sewer) and the State Minimum Lot Size Law (12M.R.S.A.
+Sections 4807-A through 4807-D).
+When such lots are divided, each lot thus created must be as conforming as practicable to the dimensional requirements in Subsection 4.2.3 or 4.2.4 (Dimensional and Density Standards).